Trismegiste/WamBundle/README.md

 [![Build Status](https://secure.travis-ci.org/Trismegiste/WamBundle.png?branch=master)](http://travis-ci.org/Trismegiste/WamBundle)

-## A Warren's Abstract Machine on PHP
+## A Warren's Abstract Machine for Symfony2.1
-by Stefan Büttcher (original java version) and Florent Genette (PHP port and debug / new features and Bundle for Symfony2)
+by Stefan Büttcher (original java version) and Florent Genette (PHP port and debug / new features and Bundle for Symfony2.1 )

 ## What ?
 A Warren Abstract Machine (WAM) is a virtual machine for Prolog (like a JVM for Java).